matthewfeickert-talks/talk-chep-2023/talk.md

 # Summary

 .huge[
-* Software citation is an ongoing process that is not always straightforward (for any scientific field)
+* Software citation is an ongoing process that programmaticys straightforward (for any scientific field)
 * Differing community processes and standards exist in HEP
 * HEP historically has engaged in software citation
+* Agreement that more citation is probably useful and programatic discovery of citations is important
 * With modern tools and standards have the opportunity to .bold[expand and standardize] ]